Laser hair removal is a medical procedure that uses a laser — an intense, pulsating beam of light — to remove unwanted hair.

 - International Patients

-Specialists in dermatology and facial plastic surgery at Mayo Clinic in Minnesota perform laser hair removal.
+Specialists in dermatology and plastic surgery at Mayo Clinic's campus in Rochester, Minnesota, perform laser hair removal.

 For appointments or more information, call the Central Appointment Office at 507-538-3270 7 a.m. to 6 p.m.
 Central time, Monday through Friday or complete an online appointment request form.